fenago/deep-learning-time-series-forecasting/chapter_12/Lab10.md

 - Remove Bias: True

-What is surprising is that a model that assumed an multiplicative trend performed better than one that didn’t.
+What is surprising is that a model that assumed an multiplicative trend performed better than one that didn' t.
 We would not know that this is the case unless we threw out assumptions and grid searched models.

 ### Case Study 2: Trend

-Themonthly shampoo salesdataset summarizes the monthly sales of shampoo over a three-year period.
+The monthly shampoo salesdataset summarizes the monthly sales of shampoo over a three-year period.
 For more information on this dataset, see Chapter 11 where it was introduced.
 You can download the dataset directly from here: